MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/troubleshooting-things-know-about-phones-tablets.md

    > ![Get a session ID ](media/mobile_session_id.jpg)

-## Troubleshoot **We can’t find any apps for your role** error message on Dynamics 365 for phones and tablets.
+## Troubleshoot **We can’t find any apps for your role** error message on the Dynamics 365 mobile app.

-When using Dynamics 365 for phones and tablets, you encounter the following message:
+When using the Dynamics 365 mobile app, you encounter the following message:

 **We can’t find any apps for your role.
 To check for recently-added apps, select Refresh.If you can’t find your app, change your search criteria and try again.**